ericwooley/ditto/README.md

 1. ReactJS - UI framework.
 2. typescript - Typed version of javascript, with most of es6 available.
 3. Karma - Unit test framework.
 (I am done trying to wrestle jest, IT NEVER WORKS)
+  * I should write a blog about this process.

 ## Installation
 ```bash